Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 Option 5: Using a Pet Transportation Marketplace

 The demand for pet transportation has been growing over the last two decades, and an alternative to the traditional options has emerged.
-Pet transportation marketplaces like CitizenShipper offer many of the same services, but with some benefits that run-of-the-mill transportation companies don’t provide.
+Pet transportation marketplaces like CitizenShipper, a peer-to-peer pet transportation marketplace founded in 2008, offer many of the same services, but with some benefits that run-of-the-mill transportation companies don’t provide.

 Multiple Quotes With Just One Listing

-One of the biggest benefits to using a marketplace is how easy it is to get multiple quotes within a few hours — and often within minutes!
-All you need to do is post a single listing on the marketplace and a fleet of transporters will be alerted.
-You’ll receive multiple quotes from transporters with a variety of experience and price points.
+One of the biggest benefits of using a marketplace is how easy it is to get multiple quotes within a few hours — and often within minutes!
+All you need to do is post a single listing on the marketplace, and a fleet of transporters will be alerted.
+You’ll receive multiple quotes from transporters with varying experience levels and price points.

 Internal Chat System Allows You to Get to Know Potential Drivers

-Once you receive quotes and messages from the transporters, you can use our internal chat system to discuss details of the trip.
+Once you receive quotes and messages from the transporters, you can use our internal chat system to discuss trip details.
 Additionally, you can read reviews from previous customers to gauge the quality of their services.

 Robust Driver Profiles Help Make the Decision Easier

-Not only that, but every driver has a profile you can browse to see what kind of equipment they use, the vehicles they drive in, and just get a general idea of their experience.
+Not only that, but every driver has a profile you can browse to see what kind of equipment they use, the vehicles they drive, and just get a general idea of their experience.
 Typically, the best drivers have a robust profile with lots of details about their experience.

 Bottom Line